dataskew/dataskew/docs/api-usage.md

 Let's assume your subscription (and API key) gives you access to the [AMFI APIs](./apis-amfi).
 Say, you're interested in fetching the list of AMCs (asset management companies) registered with AMFI.

-1. Figure out the API url to call: @Todo
+1. Figure out the API url to call.
+You can use the [API console](https://dataskew.portal.azure-api.net/docs/services/) on our [developer portal](https://dataskew.portal.azure-api.net/) for this purpose.

 2. Set your API key in the request header as follows:
 ```